Short term lets

 What we are doing

-The licensing scheme will require all licensed short-term lets to comply with mandatory conditions which will apply across Scotland.
+The licensing scheme will require all licenced short-term lets to comply with mandatory conditions which will apply across Scotland.
 Dumfries and Galloway Council will check that the premises are compliant with all conditions.

 - Dumfries & Galloway Council will establish a Short Term Lets Licensing Scheme by 1 October 2022